nonnb/nonnb.github.io/src/SmartGit/Manual/GitConcepts/GitLargeFileStorage.md

 LFS files are stored using a Content-Addressable Storage schema, which computes the SHA-256 hash of the uploaded file which is used to identify the file's identity.

-Git LFS works by applying LFS's `smudge` and `clean` filter commands on files which have been marked for LFS tracking in the `.gitattributes` configuration file.
+Git LFS works by applying Git's `smudge` and `clean` filter command hooks on files which have been marked for LFS tracking in the `.gitattributes` configuration file.
 - when cloning or fetching, the `smudge` filter is used to retrieve the actual LFS file and replace the file pointer in your working directory with the file retrieved from LFS.
 - conversely, when checking in a file which has been added to LFS tracking, Git will apply the `clean` filter which will substitute the file with a SHA-computed file location.